dan-fritchman/Thesis/content.md

 ### Schematics

-Graphical schematics are the \textit{lingua franca} of the custom-circuit field.
+Graphical schematics are the _lingua franca_ of the custom-circuit field.
 Most practitioners are most comfortable in this graphical form.
-(For plenty of circuits, so are Hdl21's authors, as detailed in our next chapter.)
+(For plenty of circuits, so are Hdl21's authors, as detailed in \autoref{chap:schematics}.)
 We think schematics have their place.
 But we also find that the overwhelming majority are worth less than zero, and would be dramatically better off as code.
 Their most obvious limitation is the difficulty of conveying all sorts of structured, compound data in their GUI format.
 Parameterization is a prime example.
 Structured connections such as Hdl21 and Chisel's `Bundle` types are another.

 ### Netlists (Spice et al)